Neymar: 2013–2014: Confederations Cup triumph and World Cup breakthrough

 On 2 June, Neymar was named in the Brazil squad for the 2014 World Cup.
-Going into the tournament, as the team's star player Neymar was expected to lead Brazil to their sixth World Cup success, and first title on home soil.
+Going into the tournament as the team's star player, Neymar was expected to lead Brazil to their sixth World Cup success, and first title on home soil.
 One week prior to the team's opening match, Neymar scored once and made two assists in a 4–0 friendly win over Panama.

 Neymar earned his 50th international cap in the opening match of the tournament, on 12 June against Croatia in São Paulo.
 In the 26th minute, with Croatia leading 1–0, Neymar elbowed Croatian midfielder Luka Modrić, after which Neymar was issued a yellow card.
 Many critics agreed that Neymar's punishment was too lenient and that he should have been issued a red card.
 He equalised before half-time with a shot from outside the box and gave Brazil the lead in the second half with a penalty kick, following a controversial decision by the referee, in an eventual 3–1 win.
 In the third group match, he again scored twice as the Seleção defeated Cameroon 4–1 to reach the knockout stage.
 In the round of 16 against Chile, the match finished 1–1 after 120 minutes and was decided by a penalty shoot-out with Neymar scoring what proved to be the winning kick for Brazil.

 In the quarter-final win over Colombia, while challenging for the ball, Neymar was kneed in the back by Juan Camilo Zúñiga and had to be removed from the pitch on a stretcher.
 A hospital scan revealed that Neymar had suffered a fractured vertebra in his spine and he missed the rest of the World Cup.
 Earlier in the match, Neymar assisted Thiago Silva's opening goal with a cross from a corner kick.
 It was the second Neymar assist from a corner in the tournament, after creating David Luiz's goal in the previous round against Chile.
 Without their injured talisman Neymar (and the suspended captain Thiago Silva), Brazil would ultimately lose in the semi-final in a stunning 7–1 defeat to eventual champion Germany on 8 July.

-On 11 July, Neymar was named on the 10-man shortlist for FIFA's Golden Ball award for the tournament's best player.
-He won the Bronze Boot as the tournament's third top goalscorer and was named in the World Cup All Star XI.
+On 11 July, Neymar was named on the 10-man shortlist for the World Cup Golden Ball award for the tournament's best player.
+He won the Bronze Boot as the tournament's third top goalscorer and was voted in the Dream Team.

+Having scored 15 goals for Brazil in 2014, Neymar finished as runner-up for the IFFHS World's Best International Goal Scorer award, the second time he had done so after 2012.